-A graduate of Temple University, Kennisha also dedicates time to improving her community by working and serving in leadership capacities with organizations such as the Metropolitan Wilmington Urban League, YMCA, Trustees of Color and more recently New York Cares, and the Central Brooklyn Food Coop.
+A graduate of Temple University, Kennisha also dedicates time to serving her community by working with organizations such as Butterfly Dreamz, the Nigerian Healthcare Foundation, New York Cares, and the Central Brooklyn Food Coop.
 She’s currently a Leadership Newark Fellow C/O 2022.